scristofari/image-server/part2/PART2.md

 ## What's need to be done.

-    - a upload url
+    - an upload url
     - a get image url
     - each image must be in a images folder

 ## Dependency management tool

-As dependency management tool, we use the new golang tool [dep](https://github.com/golang/dep) which will ensure that all the dependencies of the project are correct.
+As dependency management tool, we use the new golang tool [dep](https://github.com/golang/dep) which ensures that all dependencies of the project are correct.

 This will be necessary to get the dependencies for this part.